alekfrohlich/z/README.md

 Z is an interactive graphics system that renders scenes described in .obj format.
 It does not implement the whole thing, but should ignore features that it does not support.
-The system also supports the creation of objects: points, lines, wire-frames (*), curves, and surfaces.
+The system also supports the creation of objects: points, lines, wireframes (*), curves, and surfaces.
 Every object may be translated, scaled, and rotated.

-(*) Loaded .obj scenes are treated as wire-frame models.
+(*) Loaded .obj scenes are treated as wireframe models.

 ## Dependencies